Glyphack/Glyphack/content/blog/a-better-keyboard.md

 tags: [tools]
 ---

-When it comes to boosting productivity, there’s a common tool present in every OS that often goes unnoticed - your keyboard.

 Imagine you want to make a better keyboard.
 Seems like a hard challenge for every company.
 What if 'better' meant compressing multiple key presses into one?
 Or have shortcut for your frequent actions.
 If you minimize the effort to use it then you are making it better for yourself.

-The challenge lies in the keyboard's limited keys, and hard to press combinations like `ctrl + alt + any key`.
+Challenge lies in the keyboard's limited keys, and hard to press combinations like `ctrl + alt + any key`.

-Most of us learn to use tools as they are, a commendable first step.
+Most of us learn to use tools as they are.
-But why stop there?
-By settling for the status quo, we miss out on potential improvements.
-After all, no product is tailored to your specific needs.
+But most of the time the product is not tailored to your needs out of the box.

 None of the products produced are going to be designed based on your specific needs.
 One of the advantages of trying to use keyboard to make repetitive tasks easier is to reduce the attention needed for them.